sh1nu11bi/sifter/README.md

 - Omega's repo has been removed, therefore unavailable for new clones.
  If you already had omega installed, you will still be able to use this module though.

+- DeadTrap's repo has been removed, therefore unavailable for new clones.
+ If you already had omega installed, you will still be able to use this module though.

 - SayDog has been removed due to being a program meant mainly for termux.

 ---------------------------------------------------------------------------------------------------------------------